devaanshG/RoboCup-NZ-Junior-2022/README.md

 The motors work in a tank-like configuration, with wheels on the same side moving in the same direction.
 Turning is achieved by moving the two sides in different directions (E.g . right forward, left back results in a left turn.
 Vice-versa).

 The ultrasonic sensors are strategically positioned to maximise the robots detection range of obstacles.
-[The diagram below shows the configuration:](images/ultrasonic_diagram)
+The diagram below shows the configuration